This page contains affiliate links. Please read our disclosure for more info.

 Chiang Mai is full of Thai-style vegetarian eateries which may not have signs in English but you can recognise the Thai sign for “jay” meaning vegetarian.
 They are mostly open at lunch and you choose from a selection of pre-made dishes at the counter.
 These places are very cheap, usually 25B for a couple of dishes with rice, but we weren’t a big fan of them because they use a lot of fake meat and the food was usually cold.

 If this doesn’t bother you then you can try Ming Kwon on Rachadamnoen Rd near Wat Phrah Singh or Tieng Sing Taiwanese on Phra Pokklao Rd near Chiang Mai Gate, both in the old city.
 More options are listed on Happy Cow and on the helpful map on the Chiang Mai Vegetarian Facebook page.

 I’m a fan of the spicy Thai salads and Pun Pun and Freebird Cafe are a good place to try these.
 If you prefer a western salad then head to Salad Concept on Nimmanhaemin Rd (corner of soi 13).
-For 50B you get a fresh lettuce salad with a choice of five ingredients and one of the unusual dressings.
+For 50B [now 69B] you get a fresh lettuce salad with a choice of five ingredients and one of the unusual dressings.
 Cheese costs extra. [update: there’s a second Salad Concept in Central Festival shopping mall].